kosalaMaduwantha/kosalaMaduwantha.github.io/_pages/personal-projects.md

 ## Software Development Projects

-### 9. Dieb-trek Physical Activity Routine Creation Module
+### 9. Dieb trek Physical Activity Routine Creation Module

 Dynamic routine creation feature of the Dieb-trek selfcare mobile application for people with diabetes. diab-trek is a diabetes self-care application created on behalf of the academic research project. in this section covers the dynamic physical activity creation module which is a feature of the application.